qhe-ai/qhe-ai.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

- I'm currently a ~~first~~ second-year PhD student at [Ruhr-University Bochum](https://www.ruhr-uni-bochum.de/en), having moved here in November 2023 with my supervisor [Setareh Maghsudi](https://etit.ruhr-uni-bochum.de/en/lts/team/prof-dr-ing-setareh-maghsudi/) from Tuebingen.
-I am fortunate to work with [Prof. Tianyi Zhou](https://tianyizhou.github.io/) at [University of Maryland](https://umd.edu/) and [Prof. Meng Fang](https://mengf1.github.io/) at [University of Liverpool](https://www.liverpool.ac.uk/).
-I eared my Master's degree in Theory and Method of Artificial Intelligence from [Institute of Automation, Chinese Academy of Sciences](http://english.ia.cas.cn/).
+ I'm currently a ~~first~~ ~~second~~ third-year PhD student at [Ruhr-University Bochum](https://www.ruhr-uni-bochum.de/en), having moved here in November 2023 with my supervisor [Setareh Maghsudi](https://etit.ruhr-uni-bochum.de/en/lts/team/prof-dr-ing-setareh-maghsudi/) from Tuebingen.
+I earned my Master's degree in Theory and Method of Artificial Intelligence from [Institute of Automation, Chinese Academy of Sciences](http://english.ia.cas.cn/).

-For masters student at RUB: We could provide master's thesis topic, which focuses on (deep) reinforcement learning or deep RL for large language models.
-Please contact Setareh and me if you are interested in our work.

 I am actively looking for research collaborations!
 For master/undergrad students looking for research experience or PhD students looking for collaborations, feel free to drop me an email.